 Then said Jesus unto him, Except ye see signs and wonders, ye will not believe.
 (St. John iv.
 48)

 It does seem that most men tend to call upon God when they are in trouble and to leave Him alone when things are going well.
 Francis Chan has said that The irony is that while God doesn’t need us but still wants us, we desperately need God but don’t really want Him most of the time.
-God doesn’t need us, since He is purely and perfectly Himself and in need of absolutely nothing, and yet desires and longs for us incessantly.
+God doesn’t need us since He requires nothing in addition to Himself to be pure and perfect.
+Yet He wants or desires us.
 We, on the other hand, being finite, frail, and fallen, really do need God all of the time but only turn to Him when we are in what we think is a desperate situation.
-And man’s definition of being in a desperate situation usually refers to bodily disease, threat of financial ruin, or the potential smudging of an already speckled reputation.
-The problem is that we are so defined by temporal prosperity or adversity that we neglect, ignore, and forsake the desperate spiritual condition that ought always to characterize our earthly pilgrimage.
+And man’s definition of being in a desperate situation usually means being in bad health, teetering on the edge of financial ruin, or discovering that our reputations might be less than stellar in the eyes of our fellow men.
+The problem is that we are so defined by temporal prosperity or adversity that we neglect, ignore, and forsake our desperate spiritual condition that cries out for redemption.

 This is not the case for those whom Jesus leaves behind when He confronts us in this morning’s Gospel lesson.
-Jesus had just finished spending time with a Samaritan woman at Jacob’s Well and then with a great number of her people in their town.
-First, the Samaritan woman believed that He was the Messiah because of what He told her – she had said that she had no husband, and Jesus agreed since she had had five husbands, was now cohabiting with a sixth live-in-lover, and thus no longer had her one and only first husband.
-Second, her own people believed because of what she had told them about Jesus.
-And, third, because her people desired to see and hear Jesus themselves, after hearing His teaching, they believed His Word.
-They sought out neither a sign nor a wonder.
-They felt a need that became a desire, and that desire yielded the miracle of faith.
-So the Apostles had witnessed the birth of belief in an alien people who were arrested and converted by who Jesus was and what He said about their desperate spiritual condition.
+Jesus had just finished spending time with a Samaritan woman at Jacob’s Well and then with a great number of her own people.
+You will remember that the Samaritan woman had come to believe that Jesus was the Messiah because of what He told her – she had said that she had no husband, and Jesus agreed since she had had five husbands, was now cohabiting with a sixth live-in-lover, and thus was far removed from her first and only husband.
+Second, her own people believed what she had told them about Jesus.
+And, third, because of it, her people desired to see and hear Jesus themselves, and when they had done so, believed that He was the Messiah because of His Word.
+They sought neither sign nor wonder.
+They felt a need that became a desire, and that desire generated the miracle of faith in their hearts.
+So the observant Apostles had witnessed the birth of belief in an alien people who were converted because of how Jesus spoke to their desperate spiritual condition.

-Yet notice what Jesus does.
-Go thy way, Jesus commands, thy son liveth.
-(Ibid, 50) Jesus is going to try and test the man’s faith in relation to His Word after all.
-The nobleman is left with either trusting in Jesus’ Word or abandoning it altogether.
-One thing is certain, with regard to his son’s healing, Jesus has had quite enough of the nobleman’s immature faith.
-The nobleman is now given ample opportunity to prove his faith as it is led through the invisible and distant promise of Jesus’ Word back to the health of his son.
+Yet notice what Jesus says: Go thy way, thy son liveth.
+(Ibid, 50) Jesus is going to test the man’s faith in relation to His Word.
+The nobleman can either trust in Jesus’ Word or abandon it altogether.
+One thing is certain, with regard to physical healings, Jesus grows impatient of immature faith.
+The nobleman must find faith as he is commanded to follow the invisible promise of Jesus’ Word back to the state of his son.
 The first miracle that Jesus will perform is on the soul of the nobleman.
-The man must first believe, trust, and follow Jesus’ Word if he is to find what the Word can do in human life.
+The man must first believe, trust, and follow Jesus’ Word if he is to find and discover what the same Word can effect in human life.

 So slowly but surely the nobleman must discover what faith in Christ’s Word really means.
-As the nobleman had persisted in his pursuit of a lesser good, so now, whether he liked it or not, he would required to pursue the greater.
+As the nobleman had persisted feverishly in his pursuit of an earthly cure for his son, so now, whether he liked it or not, he would be required to consider its spiritual source.
 [But] the man believed the word that Jesus had spoken unto him, and he went his way.
 (Ibid, 50) He leaves with nothing more than belief.
-So faith and trust in Christ can either grow or die.
+So faith and trust in Christ can either increase or decrease.
 Notice that he does not rush back to his home.
-Christ’s promise has arrested the whole of him.
-He is beginning to see that faith is about so much more than the destiny of his son and a remedy to desperate earthly situation.
+The promise of Christ’s Word has overcome and overtaken him.
+He is beginning to see that faith is about so much more than the destiny of his son and a remedy to a desperate earthly situation.
 Archbishop Trench reminds us that His confidence in Christ’s word was so great that he proceeded leisurely homewards.
 It was not till the next day that he approached his house, though the distance between the two cities was not so great that the journey need have occupied many hours; but ‘he that believeth shall not make haste.’
 (Trench, Miracles, p.
 93).
 As St. John Chrysostom says, His narrow and poor faith is being enlarged and deepened, (Ibid) in his leisurely journey home.
-The man seems wholly consumed and possessed by the command of Jesus.
-The contemplation of his own desperate spiritual situation nearly halts and devalues the progress of his now secondary and earthly endeavor.
+The Word of God in Jesus has stopped him in his earthly tracks.
+The truth of his own desperate spiritual situation impedes the progress of all earthly endeavors.
 And as he was now going down, his servants met him, and told him, saying, Thy son liveth.
 Then enquired he of them the hour when he began to amend.
 And they said unto him, Yesterday at the seventh hour the fever left him.
 So the father knew that it was at the same hour, in the which Jesus said unto him, Thy son liveth….(Idem, 51-53)

-Jesus’ Word has healed the nobleman’s son instantaneously.
+Jesus’ Word had healed the nobleman’s son instantaneously.
 But a far more telling miracle is wrought in the soul of the nobleman.
-Christ’s Word begins to transform the man inwardly and spiritually; it startles and arrests him.
-He believes that the power in Christ that made water wine has already healed his son.
-Then this power convicted him of his own sin.
+Christ’s Word had startled him into a serious consideration of its power and nature.
+He believed with the other Jews that the power in Christ that made water wine had already healed his son.
+This power now convicts him of his own sin.
 Except ye see signs and wonders, ye will not believe.
 (Ibid, 48) The desperate determination to find physical healing for his son nearly disappears as he persistently pursues the new meaning of faith in Christ’s Word that his sin has engendered.
 Christ has caught him out in a desperate spiritual situation.

 You will notice that the nobleman did not end up seeing any miracle, sign or wonder; he was merely told that the fever began to leave his son at the seventh hour, the same hour in the which Jesus said unto him, Thy son liveth.
 (St. John iv.
-53) And then we read that he and his whole house believed.
-(Ibid, 54) With them what we need is the miracle of faith, which though slow in coming on the heels of trust and obedience, will place us in Jesus’ healing hands, hands that demand trust at a distance, so that the power of God may be felt inwardly and spiritually, whose spiritual nearness is a sign and wonder of God’s love for us in His Word.
+53) And he believed.
+We read that he and his whole house believed.
+(Ibid, 54) With them what we need is the miracle of faith, which though slow in coming on the heels of trust and obedience, will hear Christ the Word, and trust Him at the distance that prevails between Heaven and here.
+Then the power of God will be felt inwardly and spiritually, in spiritual proximity to our desperate spiritual condition.
 The nobleman, like the Samaritan woman, teaches his people all about what Jesus’ Word has come to mean in his life.
-The miracle of his son’s healing is the reward of faith that takes Jesus at His Word.
+The miracle of his son’s healing is the reward of faith that takes God at His Word in Jesus.
 Paul Claudel reminds us that wherever Jesus passes, nothing remains the same.
 The whole structure of our ‘desperate earthly situation’ threatens to collapse.
 Society has been dealt a blow by Jesus; logic has been dealt a blow; common sense has been dealt a blow.
 Jesus says, Now I must teach you not to make use of your eyes to see me, nor of your ears to hear me, nor of your legs to reach me: but of your hearts to love me.
 (I Believe, p.
-84) The nobleman comes to love Jesus for the Word that first heals his son in order that he might then confront his own desperate spiritual situation.
+84) The nobleman comes to love Jesus for the Word that not only heals his son but rather addresses his own desperate spiritual situation.